 In the previous section the model was configured to display the plume during the first aircraft sampling pass.
 Now we will experiment with some basic model simulation parameters.
-Continuing on from the Display / Concentration / Contours menu tab used to create the last simulation graphic in the previous section ...
+Continuing on from the Concentration / Display / Concentration / Contours menu tab used to create the last simulation graphic in the previous section ...

 - The large red square in the center of the plot shows the grid cell (to scale) with the maximum concentration.
 The 25 km resolution of the concentration grid may be appropriate for the full 68 hour simulation, but it is too coarse to examine the model prediction just 200 km downwind.
 Open the Setup Run / Grids menu and change the resolution from 0.25 to 0.05 degrees.
-Save to exit, then Run Model and Display / Concentration to see the new model prediction of a much narrower plume.
+Save to exit, then Run Model and Display / Concentration to see the new model prediction of a slightly narrower plume.
 The previously larger plume was a computational artifact of the relatively coarse grid resolution.

 - To examine the effect of using the puff parameterization instead of the default 3D particle, open the Advanced / Configuration Setup / Concentration menu #3 to switch from 3D particle to Top-Hat-Horizontal Particle-Vertical mode and also menu #4 to change the particle release number from 50000 to 5000.
 Fewer puffs than particles are needed for the same simulation.
 Save to exit, run the model and display to see the top-hat puff prediction.
-The plume structure is very similar, but much smoother, than the previous 3D particle calculaton.
+The plume structure is similar, but much smoother, than the previous 3D particle calculation.

 - Follow the same process to configure the Gaussian-horizontal particle-vertical puff simulation.
-The Gaussian plume graphic is very similar to the previous top-hat plume showing that the plume structure is controlled more by the horizontal puff distribution due to different transport vectors rather than the details of the internal puff distribution.
+The Gaussian plume graphic is similar to the previous top-hat plume showing that the plume structure is controlled more by the horizontal puff distribution due to different transport vectors rather than the details of the internal puff distribution.
 The particle/puff positions are the same in both calculations.

 - We will use this Gaussian configuration for all the subsequent mixing tests when comparing model results to the aircraft measurements.
 Save the control file settings to conc_case_control.txt and the namelist file parameters to conc_case_setup.txt.